layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/ambassador-edge-stack-api-gateway-with-meshery/test.md

         is_correct: true
       - id: "c"
         text: "To replace Kubernetes"
+      - id: "d"
+        text: "To monitor network traffic only"
   - id: "q2"
     text: "Which service meshes are explored in this Ambassador Edge Stack course?"
     type: "multiple-answers"